aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ott-to-pps/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>
-For a Python developer, who is trying to add a OTT to PPS conversion feature within application?
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats.
+As a Python developer, if you are looking to add a feature to convert OTT to PPS within your application, then Aspose.Total for Python via .NET API can help you to automate the conversion process.
+OTT is a file format used by Microsoft Office Word and PPS is a file format used by Microsoft PowerPoint.
+Converting OTT to PPS is a useful feature as it allows users to easily convert their documents into presentations.

+<h2>How Aspose.Total helps for ott to pps conversion</h2>
-It's mainly in two steps.
-Firstly use [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/) API to convert OTT file to PDF.
-After that by using PowerPoint Python API [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/), save the created PDF into Presentation as a PPS format.
+Aspose.Total for Python via .NET API is a full package of various APIs dealing different formats.
+It helps to convert OTT to PPS in two steps.
+Firstly, use Aspose.Words for Python via .NET API to convert OTT file to PDF.
+After that, use PowerPoint Python API Aspose.Slides for Python via .NET to save the created PDF into Presentation as a PPS format.

+The Aspose.Total for Python via .NET API is a comprehensive package of APIs that can help developers to automate the conversion process.
+It is easy to use and provides a reliable solution for converting OTT to PPS.
+The API also provides a wide range of features such as support for different file formats, support for different platforms, and support for different programming languages.
+Furthermore, the API also provides a comprehensive set of tools for creating, editing, and manipulating documents.

+In conclusion, Aspose.Total for Python via .NET API is a great solution for developers who are looking to add a feature to convert OTT to PPS within their application.
+It is easy to use and provides a reliable solution for converting OTT to PPS.
+The API also provides a wide range of features such as support for different file formats, support for different platforms, and support for different programming languages.

 {{% /blocks/products/pf/feature-page-summary %}}